taroserigano/H-E-B-ATM-Master-_-_/README.md

 💡 *Benefit:* Streamlined backend/frontend integration and fast data access directly on the server.

 ---
+## ⚡ Performance & Caching

+This app is tuned for **speed and responsiveness** through a combination of:

 ## ⚛️ React Query — Data Fetching, Caching & Optimistic UI